 \subsection{Age dataset}

-We now demonstrate the new test on real data, using the age dataset, namely the IMDb-WIKI database \citep{rothe2018deep} (Figure \ref{fig:image}).
+We now demonstrate the new test on real data using the age dataset from the IMDb-WIKI database \citep{rothe2018deep} (Figure \ref{fig:image}).
 This dataset is publicly available at \url{https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/}.
-It consists of 397,949 images of 19,545 celebrities with corresponding age labels, where $d=4096$.
+It consists of 397,949 images of 19,545 celebrities with corresponding age labels, where the dimension is $d=4096$.
 Here, we follow the preprocessing of \cite{law2018bayesian}, and construct two groups according to the celebrity's age label.
-For example, let 10-15 represent the images where the celebrity's age label is between 10 and 15.
+For example, the 10-15 group represents the images where the celebrity's age label is between 10 and 15.

 One problem for such large-scale datasets is that it is difficult to apply the existing kernel two-sample tests to determine whether the two samples are different or not.
 For example, the 15-20 age group consists of 16,282 images and the 20-25 age group has 39,957 images.
 Due to this large number of samples, it is computationally expensive for most existing tests.
 Table \ref{tab:imagetime} shows the computation time of the tests on 2.2 GHz Intel Core i7.
 We see that ME-full and SCF-full are too slow to obtain the test results.
 Although MMD-B is faster than ME-full and SCF-full, the test result would be unreliable due to lower power than ME-full and SCF-full (see Section \ref{sec:experiment}).
 On the other hand, the new test is still very fast with good performance.